 If you've created any custom hatches and saved them into the LandFX folder, (such as within the drip hatches), they will no longer be in that location if you rename the XML file for that hatch type as instructed above.
 If you only have a few custom hatches, you can simply follow the steps above and then use our Save Hatch tool to resave them into our system.

-If you have several custom saved hatches in this folder, you might want to complete the following steps instead.
+You can also try restoring the .bak version of the user.xml file (this is, the file user.xml.bak) if needed.
+Otherwise, if you have several custom saved hatches in this folder, you might want to open the file and complete the following steps.

 1. Make a copy of the XML file, just in case.